SquareGPS/navixy-api/docs/user-api/data-warehouse-api/guides/raw-data.md

 Similar to the [Backend API](../../backend-api/getting-started/introduction.md), you can specify the date and time in either the standard `YYYY-MM-DD HH:mm:ss` format with or without a time zone or in ISO 8601 format.

-The default format for Data Warehouse API requests is ISO 8601.
+The default format for Raw IoT Data API requests is ISO 8601.

 The platform allows you to request raw data for any period within the [time frame limits](../getting-started.md#time-frame-limits).